erinpentecost/ErnBurglary/README.md

 ## Integrations

-See the `interface.lua` file if you'd like to hook into spotted and theft events.
+See the `interface.lua` file if you'd like to hook into spotted and theft events, or if you want to ensure compatibility with unpause mods.

 ## Contributing